Get App

 1. What is the 14 January festival called?

-Makar Sankranti 2025, an auspicious Hindu festival celebrated on the 14th of January, is known by many other names in different states of India.
-People have their ways of celebrating this festival with great joy and enthusiasm.
+Makar Sankranti is an auspicious harvest festival celebrated on the 14th of January every year.
+People have their ways of celebrating this festival with great joy.

-2. What is Makar Sankranti other names date 2025?
+2. What is Makar Sankranti called in different states of India?

 3. What is the Colour of Sankranti?